 The Lack of Purpose Breeding

-However, I find that if the dogs aren’t bred for a purpose, the majority of them end up in the pet bull category.
-This makes sense because gameness—especially the level the old dogs were bred to—isn’t a great survival strategy.
-The dogs who make it to reproductive age, are more likely than not to be the ones who are easiest to live with.
+However, I find that if the dogs aren’t bred for a purpose, most end up in the pet bull category.
+This makes sense because gameness isn’t a great survival strategy, especially at the level the old dogs were bred to.
+The dogs who make it to reproductive age are more likely than not to be the ones who are easiest to live with.
 That’s human behavior.

 A Sport for Pit Bulls

 Thankfully, there is hope for the pit bull.
 There is a new sport designed to encourage owners to develop and celebrate the traits that made pit bulls such great dogs years ago—without the bloodshed.
-It’s called GRC which stands for Gameness, Relationship, Control.
+It’s called GRC, which stands for Gameness, Relationship, and Control.
 The sport stresses social responsibility (relationship and control) along with gameness.
 I believe this sport is the best thing to happen to the breed since fighting them was outlawed.
 While it was designed with pit bulls in mind, it’s open to all breeds.
-If you want more information about it, you can go to GRCDogSports.com.
+If you want more information about it, you can go to GRC Dog Sports.